zuplo-samples/test-mocks/README.md

-# Zuplo Todo Sample
+# Zuplo Mocking & Unit Test Sample

-This is a simple [Zuplo](https://zuplo.com) sample Todo list API.
+This sample shows how to mock `ZuploRequest` and `ZuploContext` in order to write unit tests.
+This sample uses [mocha](https://mochajs.org/) and [sinon](https://sinonjs.org/), but the concepts apply to any test and mocking tool.